Pretty Boy Floyd: Death

-Retired East Liverpool police captain Chester Smith described events differently in a 1979 issue of TIME magazine.
+Retired East Liverpool police captain Chester Smith described events differently in a 1979 issue of Time magazine.
 He was credited with shooting Floyd first, and he stated that he had deliberately wounded Floyd but not killed him.
 "I knew Purvis couldn't hit him, so I dropped him with two shots from my .32 Winchester rifle."
 According to Smith's account, Floyd fell and did not regain his footing, and Smith then disarmed him.
 At that point, Purvis ran up and ordered, "Back away from that man.
 I want to talk to him."
 Purvis questioned Floyd briefly and received curses in reply, so he ordered agent Herman Hollis to "fire into him."
 Hollis then shot Floyd at point-blank range with a sub-machine gun, killing him.
 The interviewer asked if there was a cover-up by the FBI, and Smith responded: "Sure was, because they didn't want it to get out that he'd been killed that way."

-FBI agent Winfred E. Hopton disputed Smith's claim in a letter to the editors of TIME, published in the November 19, 1979 issue.
+FBI agent Winfred E. Hopton disputed Smith's claim in a letter to the editors of Time, published in the November 19, 1979, issue.
 He stated that he was one of four BOI agents present when Floyd was killed on a farm several miles from East Liverpool.
 According to Hopton, members of the East Liverpool police department arrived only after Floyd was already mortally wounded.
 He also claimed that, when the four agents confronted Floyd, he turned to fire on them, and two of the four killed him almost instantly.
 Smith's account said that Herman Hollis shot the wounded Floyd on Purvis's order, but Hopton claimed that Hollis was not even present.
 At least one other source discredits Smith's version, stating that although Smith's story received wide currency, Hollis was not at the orchard that afternoon.
 Hollis' FBI profile does not mention his participation in this incident.
 Hopton also stated that Floyd's body was transported back to East Liverpool in Hopton's own car.
+In an October 29 memo, Hoover instructed his assistant, Edward Allan Tamm, to send Floyd's personal effects to Floyd's mother after photographing his watch to record the ten notches carved into it which Hoover speculated were for men Floyd had killed.
+Floyd had three wounds-one in the right forearm and two in the lower torso.

-Floyd's body was embalmed and briefly viewed at the Sturgis Funeral Home in East Liverpool, Ohio before being sent on to Oklahoma.
+Floyd's body was embalmed and briefly viewed at the Sturgis Funeral Home in East Liverpool, Ohio, before being sent on to Oklahoma.
 His body was placed on public display in Sallisaw, Oklahoma.
 His funeral was attended by between 20,000 and 40,000 people and remains the largest funeral in Oklahoma history.
 He was buried in Akins, Oklahoma.